microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/bookingbusiness-getstaffavailability.md

 ## Response

-If successful, this method returns 200 and a [staffAvailabilityResponse](../resources/bookingstaffavailabilityresponse.md) object is returned.
+If successful, this method returns a `200 OK` response code and a [staffAvailabilityItem](../resources/staffavailabilityitem.md) collection in the response.

 ## Example